duckduckgo/tracker-surrogates/README.md

 ## How this repository is used

-All surrogates are bundled togheter and deployed to a CDN from which they are picked by clients.
+All surrogates are bundled together and deployed to a CDN from which they are picked by clients.
 For platforms that don't allow remote code execution this repository is imported as a git submodule and surrogates are embedded at build time.

 DuckDuckGo clients using surrogates: